biojppm/rapidyaml/README.md

 suite, as of May 2020, ryml only fails to parse ~30 out of the ~1000=~3x300 cases from the test suite.
-Out of all other cases, all the ~200 checks per case are 100% successful for consistency over parse/emit pairs --- but please note that the events part is not yet read in and used to check for correctness, and therefore that **even though ryml may suceed in parsing, there still exists a minority of cases which may not be correct**.
+Out of all other cases, all the ~200 checks per case are 100% successful for consistency over parse/emit pairs --- but please note that the events part is not yet used to check for correctness, and therefore that **even though ryml may suceed in parsing, there still exists a minority of cases which may not be correct**.
 Currently, I would estimate this fraction at somewhere around 5%.
 These are the suite